scrutinydebugger/scrutiny-embedded/README.md

 # Scrutiny Embedded
-Scrutiny Debugger embedded C++ instrumentation library.
+Scrutiny Debugger embedded C++ instrumentation library (and C Wrapper).
-This library must be linked against your C++ project and called periodically.
+This library must be linked against your C/C++ project and called periodically.

 The library has 2 data streams going in and out.
 It is the responsability of the integrator to bring the data to and from a hardware communication device such as a Serial Port, a CAN bus, IP stack or any other.